An Incremental Unified Framework for Small Defect Inspection: Experiments

-\textbf{Protocol} According to our framework in Fig.~\ref{moti} (E), our reconstruction model incrementally learns new objects.
-When it learns at the current step, the data from the previous steps are not available.
-Therefore, based on the practical requirements of industrial defect inspection, we set up our experiments in both single-step and multi-step settings.
-In single-step, we conduct the following experiments: $\mathbf{14-1\ (1\ Step)}$, $\mathbf{10-5\ (1\ Step)}$.
-In multi-step, we conduct the following experiments: $\mathbf{3\times5\ (5\ Steps)}$, $\mathbf{10-1\times5\ (5\ Steps)}$.
+\textbf{Task Protocol} According to our framework in Fig.~\ref{moti} (E), our reconstruction model incrementally learns new objects.
+Based on the practical requirements of industrial defect inspection, we set up our experiments in both single-step and multi-step settings.